RUB-InfSec/closing_the_gap/README.md

 ```

 ### Results

+The used models can be downloaded [here](https://ruhr-uni-bochum.sciebo.de/s/R6FGr39LZaqHRPn) and need to be unpacked into the ```models``` folder in the root directory.

 The generated adversarial images and parsed json files can be downloaded [here](https://ruhr-uni-bochum.sciebo.de/s/pYrsmzVPOq040g6) and need to be unpacked into the root of the project.
 Then the main results in form of Pareto plots can be generated with the script ```evaluation.py```.